Friannnnn/pos/README.md

 # LANGUAGES USED - PHP(BOOTSTRAP 5.3), AJAX(for realtime update), Figma(UI), dbdiag(DB Design)

 # Done
--Login
+- Login
--Logout
+- Logout
--Session
+- Session

 # Update asap
--shift time add in php
+- shift time add in php
--gutter in sidebar
+- gutter in sidebar
--have a limit on shift timne (8am to 10pm only)
+- have a limit on shift timne (8am to 10pm only)

 # To be added UI/UX
 - Dashboard layout (Admin) no dash for cashiers